 Investors do not know what they are signing up for when they buy shares of a SPAC.
 With a standard IPO, the investor or a broker can evaluate the prospectus, including the company financials and the management teams’ experience.
 With a SPAC, initial investors must wait up to two years before the company takes its final form.

 The prospectus may have information about what type of business the SPAC will seek to acquire, but SPACs usually have no obligation to stick to the initial criteria.
 Once the SPAC announces which company it intends to acquire, the investors can redeem their shares.
 This allows investors to opt out if they disapprove of the selected merger.

 Unfortunately for SPACs, this means they often lose a ton of money once they announce the merger.
 For instance, when a SPAC acquired Buzzfeed, 94% of investors withdrew.
-This is a common phenomenon—The Wall Street Journal reports that SPACs lose 60% of their money once they announce their merger.
+This is a common phenomenon—The Wall Street Journal reports that the average SPAC loses 60% of their funding once they announce their merger.